-The Group is in a net current liability position at 30 June 2014 (2013: net current asset position).
+The Group is in a net current liability position at 30 June 2015 (2014: net current liability position).
 Typically the Group receives cash from the provision of patient services ahead of cash paid out to suppliers.
 Any surplus cash is used to pay-down the non-current bank loans.
 In addition, the Group endeavours to hold minimum cash balances at any point in time to ensure the efficient use of our working capital.
-These business attributes, may result in a net current liability position.
+These business attributes usually result in a net current liability position.